asantos00/website/content/blog/ok-tdd-sounds-great-but.md

 Those _magicians_ just had **better habits**, and they knew how to use them in order to design overal better and easy to change software.

-A few chapters in and I "Growing Object-Oriented Software Guided by Tests" was feeling magic, because the tools were helping me.
-In this case, _the tests were helping me_ designing better software, and testing my ideias faster.
+A few chapters in "Growing Object-Oriented Software Guided by Tests" and I was feeling magic because the tools were helping me.
+In this case, _the tests were helping me_ designing better software and testing my ideias faster.
 That blew my mind 🤯.

 **TLDR:** You don't need to write all the tests upfront.
 You just need to write the _simplest meaningful test_ for the feature you're writing, and come back to write the next one when it is green.

 You do write tests before coding, just not all of them.
-Just keep this cycle of writing a test and writing the logic until this piece of functionality is done.
+Just keep this short cycle of writing a test and writing the logic for it until a piece of functionality is done.

 ## I can write the tests afterwards